WebDevStudios/wp-search-with-algolia/README.txt

 = Is this plugin a fork? =

 Yes.
-The Algolia Team **[no longer supports their original plugin](https://community.algolia.com/wordpress/)**.
+The Algolia Team **no longer supports** [their original plugin](https://community.algolia.com/wordpress/).
 The engineering team at WebDevStudios has forked the original plugin, and is now maintaining it.

 = Should I switch to this plugin? =